maxmilton/trackx-demo/README.md

 ## Bugs

-Please report any bugs you encounter on the [GitHub issue tracker](https://github.com/maxmilton/trackx-demo/issues).
+Report any bugs you encounter on the [GitHub issue tracker](https://github.com/maxmilton/trackx-demo/issues).

 ## License